AIHubCentral/docs/assets/RVC/Resources/Training.md

 ## Vocoders
 :::

--   In Applio you are given the choice between three vocoders:
+-   In Applio you are given the choice between two vocoders:
     - HiFi-GAN
-    - MRF HiFi-GAN
     - RefineGAN

 Each of these are different in fidelity and require their own pretrains to use.